kuhn-ruess/cmdbsyncer-docs/docs/enterprise/json_logging.md

 Command runs need `JSON_LOGGING_CLI = True` (see above).
 Without it only the web application and its workers write to the JSON stream.

+**I set `JSON_LOGGING_CLI` and still see plain text**
+You are running the command on a terminal, where it stays readable on purpose.
+Pipe or redirect it — `cmdbsyncer … | cat` — to see what the collector will get.

 **The JSON is in my terminal but not in `docker logs`**
 `docker logs` shows the stream of the container's main process only.
 A run started with `docker exec` writes to that exec session, which is your terminal — it never reaches the container log, and a collector scraping the container never sees it.
 That is Docker behaviour, not a setting.
 Cron runs inside the container do reach the container log:
-`run_cron.sh` writes to the main process's stdout, because the cron daemon itself would hand job output to sendmail instead.
+`run_cron.sh` writes to the main process's streams, because the cron daemon itself would hand job output to sendmail instead.
+It keeps them apart — JSON on stdout, progress text on stderr — so a collector scraping only the stdout stream of the container gets clean JSON.

 **Werkzeug request logs are gone**
 Expected.
 In production the reverse proxy access log is the right